 NUC5942: Radiation Techniques and Applications

-Radiation Techniques and Applications Course title:
+NQF level: 9

 Contact hours: 2 hours per week for 1 semester and 18h of practical work or a mini project

+Credits: 12

-Course assessment: CA (50%) will consist of at least two (2) class tests and/or assignments & practical report(s) and/or
+Course assessment: CA (50%) will consist of at least two (2) class tests and/or assignments & practical report(s) and/or presentation(s) to be consolidated into one (1) practical mark.

-.
-1 x 2-hour Exam Paper (50%).
-Examination: MSc admission requirements Pre-requisites:
+Examination: 1 x 2-hour Exam Paper (50%).

+Pre-requisites: MSc admission requirements